 In 2010 I was looking for a change and started a franchise of Agri-Trend Marketing, building it over the next six years, before selling it in 2016 and going independent.

 IntelliFARM is the culmination of nine years of working in the market analysis and consulting world, and I am excited to be part of this to continue helping farmers improved their bottom line through strategic marketing decisions.

 I grew up on a grain farm just south of Winnipeg in Domain.
 From an early age, I was involved with many aspects of the farm including seeding, pesticide application, harvest and running the seed processing plant during the winter months.
 Following high school, I completed my undergraduate degree in Agri-business at the University of Manitoba.
-I currently reside in Altona with my wife, Ashley, and our Daughter, Ada.
+I currently reside in Altona with my wife, Ashley, and our daughters, Ada and June.
 I still involve myself with the family farm as much as possible, particularly during harvest.

 The experience I have working as product support for a local machinery sales company has given me a passion for working with farmers and an ability to relate to the challenges that the family farm faces.
 One such challenge being finding a balance between work and family.
 No matter what time of year, there never seems to be enough hours in a day to check off all the items on “the list”.
 Furthermore, new technologies and methods are continually emerging that require time and energy to learn and incorporate.
 Being a market advisor with IntelliFARM allows me to lessen some of this burden on farmers as well as to help them become more profitable.

 Being from Altona, I was surrounded by agriculture.
 In between baseball games and swimming pools, I spent a lot of time on friends’ farms, and in barns.
 I knew I was passionate about agriculture, and I knew I didn’t have the cash lying around to buy a farm, so I pursued agriculture from a different angle.